fxdgear/es_docker/swarm/README.md

 ```

 What is this file doing?
 Well it's going to create a CA cert and key.
 It's also going to create
-a client cert and key which can auth against a self signed cert.
-This client key is going to be called
+a server cert and key which can auth against a self signed cert.
+This server's key is going to be called
 `docker-cluster`.
 The SSL keys will have 3 SANs (Subject Alternative Names).

 * `*`